Sérgio Vieira (football manager): Return to Portugal

 On 31 October 2017, Vieira was appointed at Moreirense for the rest of the Primeira Liga season with the option of two more.
 Four days later on his domestic debut, the team drew 1–1 at home to Portimonense.
 He left by mutual consent on 13 February with the club from Moreira de Cónegos still second from bottom.

 Vieira was appointed manager of LigaPro club Famalicão on 30 June 2018, replacing Dito at a team under new foreign ownership.
 He resigned the following 18 March after a run of three games without a win, despite the side from Vila Nova de Famalicão still being in the promotion places.

 On 22 May 2019, Vieira was appointed at Farense for the following second-tier campaign.
 In his first season on the Algarve – curtailed by the COVID-19 pandemic – he guided the team to promotion to the top flight for the first time in 18 years, and was rewarded with a new three-year deal.
 On 31 January 2021, with Farense last in the league, he left by mutual consent.

-Vieira returned to work on 30 June 2022, on a two-year deal at second-tier club C.F.
-Estrela da Amadora.
+Vieira returned to work on 30 June 2022, on a two-year deal at second-tier club Estrela da Amadora.
+He won promotion in his first season on penalties in the playoffs against Marítimo and then extended his contract to 2026.

+On 7 January 2025, Vieira signed with Académico de Viseu in the second tier until the end of the season.
+He left Académico on 6 October 2025.